offalynne/es-theme-minuark-4x3/README.md

 - Adjusted text size in Menu view
 - Removed category label in Games view
 - Removed optional styles and color variants
-- Removed battery graphics (unsupported, diverges from MinUI; use Menu to check charge)
+- Removed battery graphics (unsupported and diverges from MinUI; use Menu to check charge)

 Thanks to [Vidnez](https://github.com/Vidnez) for the original theme, especially in rendering out all system names to SVG for left alignment